brianstorti/brianstorti.github.io/_posts/2017-05-23-replication.md

 differences in the data and fixing them.

-Making the client fix it is conceptually simple, when the client reads data from several nodes and detects that one of them are stale, it sends a write request with the correct value.
+Making the client fix it is conceptually simple, when the client reads data from several nodes and detects that one of them is stale, it sends a write request with the correct value.
 This is usually called _read repair_.

-The other approach, having a background process fixing the data, really depends on the database implementation, and there are several ways to do that, depending on how the data is stored.
+The other solution, having a background process fixing the data, really depends on the database implementation, and there are several ways to do that, depending on how the data is stored.
 For example, `DynamoDB` uses an anti-entropy using Merkle trees.